Lucknow: A Melting Pot of Architecture, Culture and Cuisine

 The exquisite flowery, musky or woody fragrance from the beautifully designed glass bottles that line the shops near you would tell you about the artistry of attar (perfumes), which flourished under the advocacy of the Nawabs and had rightfully clinched its place in the craft world across the globe to date.

-The Culinary Culture
+The Culinary Culture and Cuisine

 Let the food puff in the whiff of spices — this is how Lucknow introduces its unique style of slow cooking to the outer world.
 Start your culinary journey with nihari, a type of mutton stew, cooked overnight for six to seven hours and kulcha, a flatbread that pairs well with the stew.
 Taste the soft dissolving Galawati Kebab, one of the minced meat delicacies of Nawabi cuisine.
 Your sojourn will be incomplete if you do not taste Lucknowi Biryani, a pot of rice and meat again cooked in low heat with a blend of different spices in the right proportion.
 You may end your food trail with a bowl of malai (a creamy dessert) to finish off your tryst with Lucknow cuisine on a sweet note.